hasura/ndc-connector-template/README.md

 1. [Step-by-step instructions for deploying the connector.]
 2. [Instructions for integrating the connector with a Hasura project.]

-## Usage

-[Detailed usage instructions, including any specific configurations, endpoints, or methods.]

 ## Example

 [Optional: Provide an example or use-case scenario for the connector.]

+## Documentation

+View the full documentation for the connector [here](./docs/index.md).

+## Usage

+[If short enough include here directly.
+Otherwise link to the usage documentation as per below.]

+View the usage documentation for the connector [here](./docs/usage/index.md).

 ## Service Authentication

+[If short enough include here directly.
+Otherwise link to the auth documentation as per below.]

-[Instructions for setting up authentication for the connector.]
+View the service authentication documentation for the connector [here](./docs/authentication.md).

 ## Limitations

-[List of known limitations or constraints of the connector.]
+[If short enough include here directly.
+Otherwise link to the limitations documentation as per below.]

+View the limitations documentation for the connector [here](./docs/limitations.md).

 ## Development

-[Instructions for developers who wish to contribute or build upon the connector.]
+View the development documentation for the connector [here](./docs/development.md).

 ## Debugging Issues

-[Steps or tips for debugging common issues with the connector.]
+View the debugging documentation for the connector [here](./docs/debugging.md).

 ## Additional Sections